Updated October 2013

 Pre-eclampsia and premature birth

-Pre-eclampsia literally means 'before eclampsia' as it can potentially progress to a more dangerous condition known as eclampsia, which occurs in one in 2,000 pregnancies.
+Pre-eclampsia literally means 'before eclampsia' as it can potentially progress to a more dangerous condition known as eclampsia.
 Eclampsia can cause fits or convulsions.
 In severe cases, eclampsia can sometimes cause the death of the mother or the baby.
-Therefore, it is important to manage the condition safely.
+Therefore, it is important to spot the problem early and manage it safely.

-Pre-eclampsia is thought to affect one in ten of all pregnancies.
+Pre-eclampsia is thought to affect between two and eight in 100 women.
 In most of these cases, it will be a mild case and may have no effect on pregnancy.